geuscht-m/mdb-log-bucketer/README.md

 Parameter | Description
 ----------|-------------
--t/--type <CATEGORY> | with <CATEGORY> being one of the categories listed in the MongoDB documentation [here](https://www.mongodb.com/docs/manual/reference/log-messages/#components)
+-t/--type <CATEGORY> | with <CATEGORY> being one of the categories listed in the MongoDB documentation [here](https://www.mongodb.com/docs/manual/reference/log-messages/#components).
+Defaults to 'TXN' if not specified
 -f/--file <FILENAME> | path/name of the log file to process.
-This parameter can be provided multiple times
+This parameter can be provided multiple times.
+User must provide at least one file to process